vuthuyduong/yeastBarcoder/README.md

 cd data

-\# all the cut-off files (yeastITS.cutoffs.best.json, yeastLSU.cutoffs.best.json, yeastITS1.cutoffs.best.json, yeastITS2.cutoffs.best.json, etc.) are already available in the data folder.
-However, if we want to recalculate these files and all the figures made for the yeastBarcoder's manuscript, please perform the following bash files:
+<it>All the cut-off files (yeastITS.cutoffs.best.json, yeastLSU.cutoffs.best.json, yeastITS1.cutoffs.best.json, yeastITS2.cutoffs.best.json, etc.) are already available in the data folder.
+However, if we want to recalculate these files and all the figures made for the yeastBarcoder's manuscript, please perform the following bash files:</it>

 ./yeastITS.sh

 ./yeastLSU.sh

 ./yeastITS1.sh

 ./yeastITS2.sh